Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Adversarial Classification with DP

 \section{Adversarial Classification with DP}

-As the discussion initiated in Section \ref{subsec:hypo_test} and highlighted by eqs. (\ref{eq:P_fa})-(\ref{eq:P_av}), the motivation behind the interest in privacy metrics based on Chernoff and Kullback-Leibler divergences lies in best error exponents for binary hypothesis problem.
-Imagine the following scenario where a powerful adversary is able to benefit from privacy protection mechanism employed by the defender to avoid being correctly detected.
-Accordingly, the adversary is aware of the privacy protection and the main goal is to adjust the impact of its attack as a function of the privacy budget of the targeted mechanism so that the defender fails to correctly detect the attack \cite{UO2021}.
-In this part, we present a numerical comparison between KL-DP and Chernoff DP for the problem of adversarial classification in Laplace mechanisms.
-Laplace mechanism is reminded the reader by the following definition. \begin{definition} Laplace mechanism \cite{DMNA06} is defined for a function $f: D \rightarrow \mathbb{R}^k$ and i.i.d.
-Laplace random variables $Z_i \sim Lap(b=s/\varepsilon)$, $i=1,\cdots, k$ as follows where $\mathcal{Y}$ represents the randomization mechanism and $s$ is the global sensitivity of the function $f$ that is $\|f(x)-f(\tilde{x})\|_1 \leq s$. \end{definition}
+As discussed in Section \ref{subsec:hypo_test}, the motivation for considering privacy metrics based on Chernoff and KL divergences stems from their characterization of optimal error exponents in binary hypothesis testing.
+Consider an adversarial setting, in which a powerful attacker exploits the presence of a privacy mechanism to avoid detection.
+In particular, the adversary is assumed to be aware of the deployed privacy protection and aims to tune the magnitude of the attack according to the privacy budget of the mechanism in order to minimize the probability of being detected \cite{UO2021}.
+Here, the attack refers to a modification of the dataset, such as inserting, deleting or replacing a record.
+To provide a numerical comparison between KL-DP and Chernoff-DP in the context of adversarial classification under the Laplace mechanism, we briefly recall it below. \begin{definition} The Laplace mechanism \cite{DMNA06} for a query function $f: D \rightarrow \mathbb{R}^k$ is defined by adding independent Laplace noise components $N_i \sim \mathrm{Lap}(b=s/\varepsilon)$, $i=1,\dots,k$, to the query output: where $s$ denotes the global sensitivity of $f$, for all neighboring datasets $x$ and $\tilde{x}$. \end{definition}

-An input dataset denoted by $X^n=\{X_1,\cdots,X_n\}$ is perturbed by Laplace noise $Z \sim Lap(0,b)$ with the corresponding output $\mathcal{Y}(x,f(.),\varepsilon)=Y=f(X^n)+Z$ where $f(.)$ denotes the query function.
-An adversary modifies this information by inserting or deleting one record where the modified data is denoted by $X_a$ reflecting on the output that becomes $Y_a=f(X^n+X_a)+Z$.
-Representing this problem with two hypotheses on the distribution of the Laplacian perturbation allows the defender to determine the threshold of correctly detecting the attacker as it also allows the adversary to fool the classifier and avoid being detected \cite{UO2022}.
-Accordingly, the hypotheses are set to decide whether the defender fails to detect the attack or correctly detects it.
+Let the dataset be denoted by $X^n = {X_1,\dots,X_n}$.
+The released output under the Laplace mechanism is where $b = s/\varepsilon$.
+Suppose an adversary alters the dataset by inserting or deleting a single record, denoted $X_a$.
+The modified output becomes

+This setting can be formulated as a binary hypothesis testing problem, where the defender seeks to determine whether the dataset has been altered.
+The two hypotheses correspond to the presence or absence of the adversarial modification.
+Framing the problem in this way enables the defender to determine a detection threshold while simultaneously allowing the adversary to adjust the attack magnitude to evade detection \cite{UO2021}.